-I have been a restaurant critic for many years now including publications such as The Fashion Globe, based in London; DestinAsian; based in Hong Kong and Indonesia, Marie Claire Malaysia; and KL Lifestyle, amongst others.
+I have been a restaurant critic for many years now including publications such as The Fashion Globe based in London; DestinAsian based in Indonesia, Marie Claire Malaysia and KL Lifestyle, amongst others.
 I like to believe I have an eclectic palate and that I am always up for trying new things.

 I fancy a good drink every now and then, and appreciate a thoughtful cocktail, with a preference for a mezcal based one.
 I am also a fan of wines, particularly French reds, but I’m easy, as long as it tastes good, I think it deserves to be drank.
 A personal hobby of mine is the appreciation of a classic cocktail within the bustle of the city, let’s just say I’m a little old fashioned.

 I believe that bars are places where you will find some of the best people, with bartenders really being a friend you can turn to when you need a good drink.
 I found that different bars cater to different occasions, sometimes you want company, sometimes you want to be left alone.
 This is why its important to know where to go, and when to do it.
 In my life I have been called to the bar many times, and if I’m being honest, I added that in just because it makes a good pun.